 Infant development: Milestones from 4 to 6 months

-Expect your baby to grow and develop at his or her own unique pace.
-Consider these general infant development milestones as your baby's strengths and preferences begin to emerge.
+Expect your baby to grow and develop at your baby's own pace.
+But consider these general infant development milestones as your baby's personality appears.

 What to expect